axeluhl/sailing-analytics/wiki/info/misc/subscriptions.md

 		- A short description of the plan content (`<H4>`)
 	- `<PLAN-ID>_info`
 		- Can be uses for additional info (`<H5>`)
+	- `<PLAN-ID>_price_info`
+		- It's a red rubber stamp over the price.
+It will only be rendered if not empty text is existing.
 	- `<PLAN-ID>_features`
 		- Comma separated list of feature labels